-In According to chapter 2.401 of the Texas Family Code, in order to have a common law marriage a couple must:
+According to chapter 2.401 of the Texas Family Code, to have a common-law marriage a couple must:

 A common misconception is that a couple living together for a certain amount of time will automatically become married in the eyes of the law.
-In Texas, no matter how long you live together, you must agree to be married and present yourselves as husband and wife in order to have a common law marriage.
-The third requirement, representing yourselves as married to the community, includes examples like: filing joint tax returns, opening joint bank accounts, and simply referring to one another as husband and wife in front of others.
+In Texas, no matter how long you live together, you must agree to the marriage and present yourselves as husband and wife in order to have an informal marriage.
+Lastly, the third requirement is representing yourselves as married to the community, includes examples like: filing joint tax returns, opening joint bank accounts, and referring to one another as husband and wife in front of others.